dotunayan2/wordpressCMS/README.md

 **Test Classes** - they contain various test cases to execute for our test of the different features of the WordPress application.
 `src/main/test/WordPressCMS/WordPressCMS/***Test.java`

-**pom.xml File** - The pom.xml file contains information of project and configuration information for the maven to build the project such as dependencies, build directory, source directory, test source directory, plugin, goals etc
+**pom.xml File** - The pom.xml file contains project and configuration information for maven to build the project such as dependencies, build directory, source directory, test source directory, plugin, goals etc

 **testng.xml** - Here you define execution order of your tests.
 It is used to define test suites and tests.
 It is also used to pass Parameters to the test methods.